-A: You can use your STABLE Visa Card to spend money anywhere Visa is accepted.
+A: Your STABLE Visa Card can be used everywhere Visa cards are accepted.
 Although it is a loadable card, it works just like a regular debit card.
 You will be able to set up a STABLE Visa Card online account to view your spending history, upload receipts, write personal notes describing your purchases, and categorize purchases as “qualified” or “non-qualified.”

 IMPACT ON GOVERNMENT BENEFITS

 Q: Will the money in my account affect my eligibility for means-tested federal or Kentucky benefits programs?

 A: With the exception of some special SSI rules (see below), your STABLE funds do not count against you for purposes of determining your eligibility for federal benefits programs.
 For example, if you have $5,000 in your STABLE Account, that $5,000 does not count as an asset for purposes of determining your eligibility for SSI or Medicaid.

 Q: Will the money in my STABLE Account make me ineligible for Medicaid?

 A: No!
 The money in your STABLE Account will not affect your eligibility for Medicaid benefits.
 STABLE Account balances are disregarded when determining your Medicaid eligibility.
-For more information, please see Medicaid’s recent guidance here.
+For more information, please see Medicaid’s guidance here.